 The recipes are quite easy to make as most call for basic ingredients that you probably already have at home.

-But, keep in mind: If you want to enjoy the recipes Ethiopia-style, you have to make injera first.
+But keep in mind that if you want to enjoy the recipes Ethiopia-style, you have to make injera first.
 The spongy flatbread serves as a vessel for pretty much any Ethiopian meal, from entrees to stews.